coenttb/coenttb-com-server/README.md

 ## License

-The source code of this project is licensed under the [CC BY-NC-SA 4.0 License](LICENSE.md).
-This means you are free to:
-- Share: Copy and redistribute the code for non-commercial purposes.
-- Adapt: Modify and build upon the code, provided you credit the original source and license any derivative works under the same terms.

-The content of [coenttb.com](https://coenttb.com), including text, images, and other media, is not open source and remains all rights reserved.
-Unauthorized use, reproduction, or distribution of the content is prohibited without prior permission.
+The paid content of [coenttb.com](https://coenttb.com), including text, images, and other media, is all rights reserved.
+Unauthorized use, reproduction, or distribution of this content is prohibited without prior permission.

+All other content (such as blog posts, documentation, and media not part of paid content) is licensed under [CC BY-NC-SA 4.0 LICENSE](CC%20BY-NC-SA%204.0%20LICENSE).

+This project's source code, excluding content of coenttb.com, is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+You are free to use, modify, and distribute it under the terms of the AGPL-3.0.
+For full details, please refer to the [LICENSE](LICENSE) file.

+### Commercial Licensing

+A **Commercial License** is available for organizations or individuals who wish to use this project without adhering to the terms of the AGPL-3.0.
+This option is ideal for:
+- Using the codebase in proprietary software
+- Incorporating it into SaaS products
+- Avoiding the source code sharing requirements of AGPL-3.0

+For inquiries about commercial licensing, please contact **info@coenttb.com**.